jtoumey/cfdCaseSetups/README.md

 # cfdCaseSetups
-Tracking cases setups separately so that I may clone easily on HPC clusters.
+Tracking case setups separately so that I may clone easily on HPC clusters.